Full list of Nuggets

 Table: Values of restraint (taken from BS 8110)

 BS 8110 has been withdrawn and superceded by Eurocodes.
 See BS EN 1992-3 Design on concrete structures, Part 3: liquid retaining and containg structures which as a similar process but may recommend different factors.
-Alternatively, CIRIA Report C660 Early thermal crack control in concrete.
+Alternatively, Report C766 published by CIRIA (2019), which replaces C660 (2007) can be used.